brra/script.pulsar.TPB/README.md

-script.pulsar.TPB
+script.pulsar.TPB.HD
 =================
 This is a provider script for (XBMC/Kodi) Pulsar service!
-This will provide you the access to TPB.
+This will provide you the access to TPB HD.